panyam/pcachapter/CHAPTER.md

 ## SensorScope: Foundation Implementation

-Faced with the sensor redundancy challenge, Maya's first SensorScope implementation had a clear business objective: analyze one coffee shop's 20 sensor types to identify which measurements provided unique versus redundant information.
+Faced with the sensor redundancy challenge, Sita's first SensorScope implementation had a clear business objective: analyze one coffee shop's 20 sensor types to identify which measurements provided unique versus redundant information.
 This implementation would serve as the foundation for her complete SensorScope system, establishing the core PCA processing pipeline and multi-cloud deployment patterns before scaling to all 47 locations.
 The twist: she insisted on building once and deploying everywhere, refusing to lock herself into a single cloud provider.
-"Corporate might change their mind about cloud providers faster than they change coffee bean suppliers," Maya reasoned.
+"Corporate might change their mind about cloud providers faster than they change coffee bean suppliers," Sita reasoned.
 "I want the flexibility to adapt without rewriting everything from scratch."

 ### Problem Statement and Requirements